mikaa123/im/README.md

     im renaming a whole bunch of files im configuring apache, need to install a few packages

+Done with a task?

+    im --done

 Other useful commands

     im -l # Shows the log
     im -h
+    im -? # Shows the project and task you are working on